-The only disadvantage of glass habitats is their high price.
+The only disadvantage of a glass leopard gecko habitat is its high price.
 A high-quality glass tank will cost $100 to $200.

-Wooden enclosures are a good option for owners that want a beautiful habitat.
+Wooden enclosures are a good option for owners that want a beautiful leopard gecko habitat.

 Unfortunately wooden enclosures are difficult to find and do not make practical Leopard Gecko habitats.